What we do

 Common Wheel supports people with mental illness by providing meaningful activities.
 We have two projects.
 Our bike project supports people in repairing and recycling old bikes into 'good as new' bikes for our clients to ride away and keep!
 Our music project supports people in singing, playing and composing music.
 Our projects aim to improve mental wellbeing, and support people in learning new skills.

-Our vision is that people with mental illness in Glasgow are able to live a meaningful, satisfying life and contribute to society.
+Our vision is that people with mental illness in Glasgow are able to live a meaningful and satisfying life and contribute to society.

 Our bike shop

-Common Wheel has been providing an exceptional quality in bicycle repairs and reconditioning for more than 12 years.
+Common Wheel has been providing an exceptional quality in bicycle repairs and reconditioning for about 14 years.
 Our engineers have uncompromising standards for safety and quality control, and our work is guaranteed.
 If you are interested in buying a reconditioned bike, would like to have your bike serviced, or would like Common Wheel to build a bike to your specification, please get in touch or take a look at our online showroom to see what we have in stock.

 Donate a bike